 Mooren’s research is partly funded by Zurich Insurance Australian Limited, the go-to insurer for the transportation and logistics industry.
-She shared some of her findings at a Zurich customer forum on road safety held recently in both Sydney and Melbourne.
+She shared some of her findings at Zurich’s Road Safety Forum for customers held recently in both Sydney and Melbourne.

 The other figure that is quite disturbing is that a person is 50% more likely to crash in a company vehicle than a private vehicle.
 Why?

 ‘When people don’t own their own vehicle, they don’t treat it as well.
 When they are travelling for work, they are often doing things like talking on a mobile phone, or they are in a hurry.
 The combination of distractions, speed and sometimes fatigue, are some of the reasons,’ says Mooren.

 She notes, however, that employers can strongly influence the safety of vehicles and cites the example of BHP Billiton which last year started purchasing passenger vehicles only with five-star safety NCAP ratings.

 Managers’ commitment to safety positively affects crash rate

 Mooren’s research in the trucking industry has shown that the ‘safety culture’ of the particular business affects the crash rates.
 ‘You can measure things like the perception that workers have that their bosses are committed to workplace safety above other objectives.
 It’s a demonstration of clear commitment and a sense ‘safely is the way we do things around here’.
 When you have that culture of safety, then crash rates are likely to be lower.’

 The converse is also true.
 ‘A lot of research has found that some employers haven’t fully embraced the problem of crashes.
 There is the attitude that someone else manages road safety, whether it’s the police or road authorities, and it’s really up to them to get people to follow the rules of the road.
 These employers are not owning the problem,’ says Mooren.